ojoaobrito/ExplainablePR/README.md

     The scrip above will classify the given pair as being either ***genuine*** or ***impostor*** and also return a visual explanation that, in the case of a *non-match* decision, serves as intrinsic justification.

 # Citation
-If you are using our code, please consider citing our paper:
+If you find our code useful, please consider citing our paper:

 ```bibtex
 @InProceedings{Brito_2021_CVPR,